jarviscanada/jarvis_data_eng_RobertXie/linux_sql/README.md

 ## Deployment
 Deployment used Git for source code management and GitHub for version control.
 It also utilized Docker for provisioning a PostgreSQL instance and crontab for executing the script automatically.
 ## Improvements
-- Handle hardware updates: Develop a function that can automatically detect hardware updates and update the hardware information in the database.
+- Handle hardware updates: Develop a function that can automatically detect and update the database's hardware information.
--
+- Generate reports: Develop a feature to help users generate useful reports for resource planning and management purposes.
+- Enhanced User Interface: Develop a web-based dashboard for visualizing real-time data, making it easier for users to monitor and analyze metrics.